 Maintaining high standards in how we operate our company is critical to the sustainability of our business.

-We recognize that operating our company in a responsible and ethical manner, positively impacts our relationships with our stakeholders.
-By identifying and understanding the key components of our operations, we can ensure we make responsible decisions that will ensure the sustainability and future success of our business.
+We recognise that operating our company in a responsible and ethical manner, positively impacts our relationships with our stakeholders.
+By identifying and understanding the key components of our operations, we can make responsible decisions that will ensure the sustainability and future success of our business.

-We have implemented the Business in the Community CORE Standard across our company as we recognize the value corporate responsibility adds to our business.
-We achieved the Gold CORE Standard in 2018/19.
-CORE is a framework for identifying and measuring corporate responsibility activity and performance which enables us to develop and improve our CR activity with our employees, supply chain, clients, communities in which we operate and all other stakeholders.
+We have implemented the Business in the Community CORE Standard across our company as we recognise the value Corporate Responsibility adds to our business.
+We achieved the Gold CORE Standard in 2020.
+CORE is a framework for identifying and measuring Corporate Responsibility activity and performance which enables us to develop and improve our CR activity with our employees, supply chain, clients, communities in which we operate and all other stakeholders.
 CORE is third party verified by Business in the Community to ensure we continue to meet the requirements of the standard.

 Sustainable Design, Procurement & Construction

-We recognize the socio-economic impact our procurement choices can have on communities both at a local and a global level.
+We recognise the socio-economic impact our procurement choices can have on communities both at a local and global level.
 In accordance with our Sustainable Procurement Policy, our procurement teams continually investigate the market to identify alternative, responsible and sustainable products and materials.

-Our project teams operate sustainable construction practices to ensure we protect, and when possible enhance the natural environment while maximizing the positive impact we can have in the communities in which we operate.
+Our project teams operate sustainable construction practices to ensure we protect, and where possible, enhance the natural environment while maximising the positive impact we can have in the communities in which we operate.

-We work collaboratively with our supply chain partners to develop innovative and cost-effective solutions that add value to our clients.
+We work collaboratively with our Supply Chain Partners to develop innovative and cost-effective solutions that add value to our Clients.
 We aim to work with like-minded companies and have produced the Gilbert-Ash Supply Chain Charter setting out what we expect from our supply chain, and in turn what they can expect from working with us.
-We are working hard to build our network of local supply chain partners across the UK to maximize the economic impact we can have in the communities we operate.
+We are working hard to build our network of local Supply Chain Partners across the UK to maximise the economic impact we can have in the communities we operate.

 At Gilbert-Ash we want to be a partner of choice.
-We recognize the value of building a strong diverse supply chain by working with companies that can add value.
-We aim to build mutually beneficial relationships with our supply chain partners and have developed a process that will encourage engagement and collaboration throughout all stages of our projects.
+We recognise the value of building a strong diverse supply chain by working with companies that can add value.
+We aim to build mutually beneficial relationships with our Supply Chain Partners and have developed a process that will encourage engagement and collaboration throughout all stages of our projects.